theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/function-modules-and-bapis.md

 To edit the Function Module/BAPI, double-click the function icon in the Designer.

 ### How to Use the Class in your Code
+Save the .erp file that contains the extraction component to trigger the proxy classes code generation in the background. <br>

 The following code shows how the example above is addressed with an actual parameter and a return table: